4th of July – Clambakes, and Lobster Feasts -Huntington’s “Homestead” Estate, Throggs Neck, Westchester Co., NY

 dash of Tabasco or cayenne pepper

-Summertime Corn on the Cob with sweet melted butter enhanced with herbs like French tarragon, parsley or sweet basil.
+Summertime sweet Corn on the Cob with (unsalted) melted butter.
+Or the butter enhanced with herbs like French tarragon, parsley, minced chives, or sweet basil, & of course some salt and pepper..

 Southern Cheese Grits Recipe